The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 I buy most of my barware at Goodwill, and when I find something special, I do some Googling to see if I can find out where it came from.
 When I Googled “Moscow Mule mug brass handle” and found an image match – the mug, which has a nickel lining and brass handle, retails for about $20.
 Someone got rid of this lovely mug because it was grimy.
 Hooray for me!

 A Moscow Mule contains just three ingredients – vodka, lime juice, and ginger beer – but I’d never made one (because I didn’t have a proper mug).
 I like to put my own spin on traditional cocktail recipes, and this mug seemed like it deserved a fancier version of a Moscow Mule.

-I often make ginger simple syrup to use in cocktails or in sparkling water – ginger ale and ginger beer are just too sweet for me, and not zesty enough.
+I often make a simple ginger syrup to use in cocktails or sparkling water – ginger ale and ginger beer are just too sweet for me and not zesty enough.
 So I decided to use ginger syrup in my fancy cocktail, along with cranberry simple syrup and fresh mint.
 The flavors combined beautifully with the lime juice, and the result was refreshing and aromatic.
 (You can see the full recipe below).

 A Storied History

 The Moscow Mule has several origin stories, and the one consistent thread throughout them is that the drink was part of a late-1940s marketing stunt.
 The owner of a vodka distillery needed a way to unload excess inventory.
 So, he (perhaps with the help of others) came up with the Moscow Mule, served in a copper mug.

 Allegedly, the crafty distillery owner bought a Polaroid camera (invented in 1947) and snapped pictures of Moscow Mules at various bars, so he could convince people they were trending.
 In other words, he was Instagramming before the internet even existed.